 If you are doing everything right, long rests should become hard to come by in the middle of an adventure or should come with potential consequences.
 This encourages the party to think carefully and helps balance new aspects such as my martial powers or luck.

-I’ve modified certain spells to be useful, such as making blade ward and true strike bonus actions.
+I’ve changed certain spells that I felt were underpowered.
+For example, I’ve made blade ward and true strike bonus actions.
 In some of my homebrew spells, I have implemented channeling.
-These spells are particularly powerful, but the caster must start the channel on one turn and it takes effect on the next turn.
+These spells are particularly powerful, but the caster must start the channel in one turn and it takes effect on the next turn.
 Essentially taking two whole actions.
 If they lose concentration in-between, the spell fails.
 This has been popular with my players and is a very risk vs reward mechanic.
-Its a lot to give up for a powerful effect, but it also encourages the team to protect a channeling caster.
+It’s a lot to give up for a powerful effect, but it also encourages the team to protect a channeling caster.
 My monsters have channel spells as well and a channeling caster can instill panic in the party!

 I hope you have found these tips to be helpful, remember, if there is something you don’t like in DnD, change it until you do!
 Just make sure your players are all on board!

 Also consider checking out the The Six Ps of Being A Great DM by Goblin Gaming.

 Want a change from DnD?
 Check out my review of Pathfinder 2nd edition.
 If you enjoy this content, consider supporting it via my Kofi page!